shoelace-style/shoelace/docs/pages/components/select.md

 ### Setting Initial Values

 Use the `value` attribute to set the initial selection.

-When using `multiple`, use space-delimited values to select more than one option.
+When using `multiple`, the `value` _attribute_ uses space-delimited values to select more than one option.
+Note that `sl-option` values cannot contain spaces for this reason.
+If accessing or setting the `value` _property_ through Javascript, `value` is an array.

 ```html:preview
 <sl-select value="option-1 option-2" multiple clearable>